-This is a common problem many tables face, it’s a rule that’s buried in the PHB and the DM often has many other things in their head, like which monster next wants to turn your face into tomorrow’s leftovers.
+This is a common problem many tables face, it’s a rule that’s buried in the PHB, and the DM often has many other things in their head, like which monster next wants to turn your face into tomorrow’s leftovers.
 Unfortunately, this means the DM may often forget to award it, especially if they’re entranced by that excellent roleplaying they just witnessed.
-Similarly, players often forget they have inspiration in order to actually use it, which leads to a cycle of the mechanic not getting used and causing people to be more likely to forget about it.
+Similarly, players often forget they have inspiration to actually use it, which leads to a cycle of the mechanic not getting used and causing people to be more likely to forget about it.

 For online games, the same method could be used; using tokens on a virtual tabletop (VTT) which you then drag over to the name of the player that receives it.
 This has the bonus of not giving your players cavities!
-Who are we kidding, we want the candy.
+Who are we kidding?
+We want the candy.